-Q1: My company has signed a PSC agreement to operate a block in the peninsular of Malaysia.
-We are still on exploration phase but can we register under GST in order to claim input tax credit on purchases of materials and equipment that we have bought for exploration and drilling purposes?

-- A1: Since your company has a written contract to carry on petroleum upstream activities and intend to make a taxable supply, you may apply for voluntary registration under the GST to qualify you to claim input tax credit on such purchases.
+- Q1: My company signed a PSC agreement to operate a block in the peninsular of Malaysia.
+We are still on exploration phase but can we register for GST in order to claim input tax credit on purchases of materials and equipment that we have bought for exploration and drilling purposes? - A1: If your company has a written contract to carry on petroleum upstream activities and intend to make a taxable supply within 12 months period, you may apply for voluntary registration under the GST to qualify you to claim input tax credit on such purchases.
 Please refer to GST Guide on Registration for detailed explanation on voluntary registration. - Q2: Under the Production Sharing Contract (PSC), cost incurred by PSC contractors for the petroleum operation will be reimbursed and charged into the PSC joint account.
-Will such charges e.g. secondment of staff be disregarded for GST purposes? - A2: Yes, such charges shall be disregarded if they are incurred for the purpose of carrying on the business of the joint venture. - Q3: Will PSC contractors be able to claim Input Tax Credit (ITC) on their allocated share of expenditures based on the Joint Interest Billing (JIB) statement issued by the operator or JOC, i.e. treat JIB statement as a valid tax invoice? - A3: No because JIB is just a statement of expenditures.
-The venture operator or JOC will bear the GST incurred on their purchases but later will be able to claim the ITC from the Customs.
+Will such charges e.g. secondment of staff be disregarded for GST purposes? - A2: Yes, such charges shall be disregarded if they are incurred for the purpose of carrying on a business of a petroleum upstream joint venture. - Q3: Will PSC contractors be able to claim Input Tax Credit (ITC) on their allocated share of expenditures based on the Joint Interest Billing (JIB) statement issued by the operator or JOC, i.e. treat JIB statement as a valid tax invoice? - A3: No because JIB is not a tax invoice.
+It is just a statement of expenditures.
+The venture operator or JOC has to bear the GST incurred on their purchases but later will be able to claim the ITC from the Customs based on the tax invoices issued for the related purchases.
 Each venturer (PSC contractor) however, need to account for the output tax on supplies made from his share of the joint venture. - Q4: Can "borrow and return" activities undertaken within the same PSC arrangement be excluded from GST i.e. treat as an "out of scope"?
+This

-This "borrow and return" activities are carried out to ensure continuous running of operations and minimise business disruptions. - A4: If "borrow and return" activity involves borrowing and returning of equipment, it is not considered as a supply of goods because the same equipment borrowed will be returned to the owner and it does not involve any consideration.
-Thus, such activity will be disregarded.
+"borrow and return" activities are carried out to ensure continuous running of operations and minimise business disruptions.

+A4: Under the GST general rules, "borrow and return" activity involving borrowing and returning of equipment, it is not considered as a supply of goods because the same equipment borrowed will be returned to the owner and it does not involve any consideration.

-However, if "borrow and return" activity involves swapping or loan of raw materials, it is considered as a supply of goods and subject to GST at because the raw materials have been used and the replacement will not be the same raw materials (although of a similar or same kind of raw materials)
+On the other hand, if "borrow and return" activity involves swapping or loan of raw materials, it is considered as a supply of goods and subject to GST at a standard rate because the raw materials have been used and the replacement will not be the same raw materials (although of a similar or same kind of raw materials) that were being swapped.

-that were being swapped.
-Thus, this type of activity is subject to GST at standard rate and GST is calculated based on the book (cost) value of the goods being borrowed.
+However, based on the GST joint venture provision, the supply of goods from a venturer to a venture operator is disregarded.
+On the other hand, the supply of goods from a venturer to another venturer of a joint venture is subject to GST at a standard rate and GST is calculated based on the book (cost) value of the goods borrowed.

-Q5: What is GST treatment for assets or consumables written off and sold as scraps?
+Q5: What is the GST treatment for the assets or consumables written off and sold as scraps?

 A5: Assets or consumables which are written off are subject to GST at scrap value if they are sold as scraps.
-If they are destroyed in a manner approved by the GST office, they are not subject to GST.
+If they are destroyed in a manner approved by the Customs office, they are not subject to GST.